Jeremy Clements

 Jeremy Wayne Clements (born January 16, 1985) is an American professional stock car racing driver.
-He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 51 Chevrolet Camaro SS for Jeremy Clements Racing.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 51 Chevrolet SS for Jeremy Clements Racing.
 He is the son of Tony Clements, owner of Clements Racing Engines.

+Clements holds the record for the most starts by a driver in O'Reilly Auto Parts Series history.

+Racing career

 Early career

-A native of Spartanburg, South Carolina, Clements began his racing career at the age of 8 by driving go-karts.
+A native of Spartanburg, South Carolina, Clements began his racing career at the age of eight by driving go-karts.
 In 1999, he moved on to race four-cylinder cars in both the Modified and Stock Series at Thunder Valley Speedway and Cherokee Speedway.
 Over the next three seasons, he won 55 feature events and two track championships.

-Late Model and ARCA
+Dirt Late Models and ARCA

-In 2002, Clements moved up to the Late Model division where he won nine overall races as well as the championship at Cherokee.
-He also made his ARCA Series debut at Talladega Superspeedway, starting 6th and finishing seventeenth in the No. 3 Chevrolet.
+In 2002, Clements moved up to the Limited Late Model division, where he won nine overall races as well as the track championship at Cherokee Speedway.
+He also made his ARCA Series debut at Talladega Superspeedway, starting sixth and finishing seventeenth in the No. 3 Chevrolet.
 He started five ARCA races in 2003, earning three top-tens.
 Clements was seriously injured on July 24, 2004, at the age of nineteen, while racing at 311 Speedway in North Carolina.
-While driving his late model, the driveshaft broke and pierced through the vehicle, injuring his right hand.
+While driving his late model, the driveshaft broke and pierced through the vehicle, almost completely severing his right hand.
 He was immediately taken to Wake Forest University Baptist Hospital in Winston-Salem, N.C., where he underwent a nine-hour orthopedic surgery.
-In the following year, Clements went through ten surgeries; including sewing his hand to his right side hip for a skin graft, using bone grafts from his hip, and taking tendons from his right foot.
+In the following year, Clements went through ten surgeries, including sewing his hand to his right side hip for a skin graft, using bone grafts from his hip, and taking tendons from his right foot.
 He did not race again until the following year.

 On July 10, 2005, Clements got back behind the wheel of a racecar for the first time since the accident, testing his late model at Thunder Valley.
 He made his ARCA return at Chicagoland Speedway in September.
 In 2006, he ran ten races in the ARCA series in Ken Appling's No. 3 Chevrolet.
 He earned four top-tens, including three consecutive top-fives.
 He was also selected by General Motors to participate in a three-track test with Richard Childress Racing.
 Clements had a career season in 2007, earning eight top-tens in twelve races.
 On August 11, 2007, at Nashville Superspeedway, he earned his only ARCA win to date after starting second and leading 48 laps.
 In 2008, Clements ran seven races.
 He earned five top-tens and narrowly missed repeating his win at Nashville, finishing second.

-Xfinity Series

 2003

-Clements made his debut in the NASCAR Xfinity Series (then NASCAR Busch Series) in 2003 at Pikes Peak International Raceway.
+Clements made his debut in the NASCAR O'Reilly Auto Parts Series (then NASCAR Busch Series) in 2003 at Pikes Peak International Raceway.
 Driving the No. 71 Chevrolet for Young Racing, he started 35th and finished 31st after an early crash.